davek184/nt-series/nt-660/README.md

 # nt-660 PCB

-Forked from Evyd13 with changes listed below.
+Forked from Evyd13 with changes listed below with the goal to fit in the Norbauer heavy-6 case.
+Thought none of the changes made will affect fitting in a standard fc660m usb-mini case.

+(Do not forget the daughterboard in the subdirectory)

 # Changes
 - Added JST Connector for USB